Balance is Essence: Accelerating Sparse Training via Adaptive Gradient Correction: Related Work

-Interest in sparse DNNs has been on the rise recently, especially when dealing with resource constraints.
+\textbf{Sparse Training: }Interest in sparse DNNs has been on the rise recently.
 The goal is to achieve comparable performance with sparse weights to satisfy the constraints.
 Different sparse training methods have emerged, where sparse weights are maintained in the training process.
-Various pruning and growth criteria are proposed, such as weight/gradient magnitude, random selection, and weight sign~\citep{mocanu2018scalable, bellec2018deep, frankle2019lottery, mostafa2019parameter, dettmers2019sparse, evci2020rigging, jayakumar2020top, liu2021we, ozdenizci2021training, zhou2021effective, schwarz2021powerpropagation, huang2022dynamic, liu2022comprehensive}.

-However, the aforementioned studies focus on improving the performance of sparse training, while neglecting the side effect of sparse training.
+Various pruning and growth criteria are proposed, such as weight/gradient magnitude, random selection, and weight sign~\citep{mocanu2018scalable, bellec2018deep, frankle2019lottery, mostafa2019parameter, dettmers2019sparse, evci2020rigging, jayakumar2020top, liu2021we, ozdenizci2021training, zhou2021effective, schwarz2021powerpropagation, huang2022dynamic, liu2022comprehensive, lei2023calibrating, huang2023neurogenesis}.
+However, the aforementioned studies focus on improving the performance, while neglecting the side effect of sparse training.
 Sparsity not only increases gradient variance, thus delaying convergence~\citep{hoefler2021sparsity, graesser2022state}, but also leads to training instability~\citep{bartoldson2020generalization}.
 It is a challenge to achieve both space and time efficiency.
 Additionally, sparse training can also exacerbate models' vulnerability to adversarial samples, which is one of the weaknesses of DNNs~\citep{ozdenizci2021training}.
 When the model encounters intentionally manipulated data, its performances may deteriorate rapidly, leading to increasing security concerns~\cite{rakin2019robust, akhtar2018threat}.
 In this paper, we focus on sparse training.
 In general, our method can be applied to any SGD-based sparse training pipelines.